|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Sanctuary Trek | Best Time | Climate Information

 The weather is the crucial factor to take into account when deciding on Annapurna Sanctuary Trek.
 People trek to Annapurna Base Camp throughout the year.
 However, there are seasons when the treks are easier, and the views are prettier.

-We recommend you to trek during the spring and autumn seasons.
+We recommend you trek during the spring and autumn seasons.
 During this time, skies are crystal clear from dusk to dawn.
 The Magic of clear azure skies provides the most spectacular vistas.
-Trek during the winters becomes challenging due to heavy snowfall and cold temperature, but it also excites some trekkers.
+Trek during the winters becomes challenging due to heavy snowfall and cold temperatures, but it also excites some trekkers.

 Although trekking is possible throughout the year, each season has different advantages and attractions.
 In brief, here is detailed information about the climatic condition at high elevations.

 Annapurna Sanctuary treks in Spring (March-May) attract mountain lovers and travel enthusiasts in large numbers.
 During this season, the climate is mild, the rainfall is low, and the trekking conditions are perfect.
 The mean daily temperature at the Annapurna Base Camp is between 8°C to 0°C. Lower regions along the trek are warmer, making trekking very enjoyable.

 The trekking season begins in March.
 By April, the trek route throughout the Himalayas will be full of rhododendron blossoms even at elevations over 3,000 meters.
 The temperature starts rising from mid-March up to mid-May.

 June to August (Summer)

 The summer season in Nepal falls in June, July, and August months.
 Summer with the highest temperature provides the most pleasant trekking conditions compared to other months.
 But the monsoon coincides with the summer, so you have to be more careful as the trekking trails might be wet and slippery.